udexon/udexon.github.io/1lsd/Programmer_Reference.md

 ## Programmer's Reference

+### 1. A Back Door for Cloud Computing

-1. In Duniix Decentralized Social Media Link #1LSD, a web page is opened with the following URL:
+In Duniix Decentralized Social Media Link #1LSD, a web page is opened with the following URL:

 - <a href="https://udexon.github.io/1lsd/?adam-006">https://udexon.github.io/1lsd/?adam-006</a>